jmincs/MarbleMadness/README.md

 # Marble Madness

-C++ OOP game where you navigate through levels, collect crystals, avoid enemies, and reach the exit.
+OOP-based C++ game where you navigate through levels, collect crystals, avoid enemies, and reach the exit.

 ## Requirements